E4GLz/pdsnd_github/README.md

 - Most common start and end stations
 - Total and average trip durations
 - Breakdown of user types (e.g., subscribers vs. customers)
+## Known Issues and Limitations
+While this project provides valuable insights into bikeshare usage, there are a few known issues and limitations:
+- Missing Data: The data for washington is missing gender and birth year column.
+- Limited Time Frame: The analysis only covers the first six months.
+A full-year dataset would provide a brgoader view.
+- Interface Limitation: The command-line interface may be difficult for non-technical users.
+- Static Data: The project uses fixed datasets, not reflecting real-time bikeshare database.
 ## Credits
 Special thanks to the following resources for aiding the completion of this project:
 - [Python Official Documentation:](https://docs.python.org/3/contents.html) A valuable resource for Python programming.